riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

         However my impression is that most pageviews come from search engine results pages, and that wikilinks are not used very much.
+        Likewise there are some effects that should push pageviews *less* toward redirects.
+        For instance, presumably Google and other search engines have gotten better at showing the link to the main article rather than a link to the redirect page.

 # License